 Divorcing a Depressed Spouse in Arizona | Understanding the Symptoms

-The DSM indicates that the various depressive mood disorders are characterized by feelings of sadness, a feeling of being empty, irritable moods, with changes that severely impact a person’s ability to do every day activities.
-The different categories of depressive mood disorders depends upon how long they last, when they occur, and other physical conditions.
+The DSM indicates that the various depressive mood disorders are characterized by feelings of sadness, a sense of being empty, irritable moods, with changes that severely impact a person’s ability to do everyday activities.
+The different categories of depressive mood disorders depend upon how long they last, when they occur, and other physical conditions.

 One of the more well known depressive disorders is Major Depressive Disorder.
 To be diagnosed as having Major Depressive Disorder a person must show the characteristics described above for at least two weeks; although most episodes last much longer than two weeks.

 It is important to distinguish between depression that is triggered by an event, such as a divorce or death in the family, from those unrelated to such an event.
 A temporary depressive state due to an event may not necessarily mean someone suffers from a Major Depressive Disorder.

 Divorcing a Depressed Spouse in Arizona | How to Handle the Divorce